GouthamKannan/bookstore_asp.net_backend/README.md

 This application allows user to register and browse throught the available books.
 The user can add them to the cart, checkout and view booking history.

-This repository contains the frontend source code of the application.
+This repository contains the backend source code of the application.

 ## TECH STACK